05th February 2018

 For the ultimate gift to say “thank you” for all their unconditional love this Valentine’s Day, the Best in Show Dog Hamper is filled with human-grade treats for the perfect cosy date night in, or for playing while on a long romantic stroll.
 Our luxury toys and treats for dogs will leave them feeling loved.

-Now that puppy love has been proven, show us how much you and your dog love each other for the chance to win a Dog Hamper or limited edition Treat Tote.
+Now that puppy love has been proven, show us how much you and your dog love each other!
 Share a picture of you and your pooch to the social media channel of your choice and tag us in the picture @BestinShowuk